kyl3song/kyl3song.github.io/_posts/DFIR/2021-02-05-APFS Parsing Bug in EnCase v20.x [EN].md

 Take a look at the volumes in APFS Container (**disk1 - APFS Continer (synthesized)**) listed by Macquisition before performing acqusition in Fig. 4 below.

-We could see and notice five volumes in disk 1, among them **<span style="color:red">Macintosh HD - 데이터</span>** is the right volumes that user data is saved.
+We could see and notice five volumes in disk 1, among them **<span style="color:red">Macintosh HD - 데이터</span>** is the right volume that user data is saved.

 <p align="center">
   <img src="https://i.imgur.com/kQdPBMW.png" alt="image"/>